l-qmd/Jeudepion-console-linux/README.md

 **-Navigation :**

 Directional arrows: Move the cursor in four directions (up, down, left, right).
-Enter/Return: Select or deselect a counter.
+Enter/Return: Select or deselect a counter.</br>
 **-Moving counters :**

 After selection: Use the arrow keys to move the pawn.
-Moving rule: A pawn can jump over an adjacent pawn and land on an empty square.
+Moving rule: A pawn can jump over an adjacent pawn and land on an empty square.</br>
 **-Game keys :**

 Q: Exit the game.</br>